amberouyangg/Lab-Report-2---Servers-and-Bugs/StringServer.md

   }
 ````
 Problem:
 The problem was that the code wasn't returning the *new* array correctly because it was using arr to try to create a new array instead of using newArray that was mentioned before the for loop, to reverse the elements in the array.
-You need to create a new array in order to save the changes made.
+You need to create a new array in order to save the changes made and so that it doesn't return the original array.
 To fix the issue, you swap the arr[i] to newArray[i] in the body of the for loop and return newArray.

 ### **Part 3**
 Q: In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before. \